Ignoring Glass-Steagall, A Policy for Disaster

 That means that the greater the complexity and the larger the bank — the more risks that could impact the entire financial system.

 Financial crises are not partisan.
 The impact on the real economy is not fictitious.

 Cohan’s misguided belief that Glass-Steagall advocates put forward an “outdated, cockamamie notion of having the government dictate what businesses Wall Street can be in or how big a bank can be.”

 That’s where even David Stockman, the former Budget Director under Ronald Reagan reports, “Severing the big bank’s pipeline to the Federal bailout system and putting Wall Street back on a free market based level playing field is the right thing to do.
 Today’s multi-trillion banks are simply not free enterprise institutions entitled to be let alone.”

 “They are wards of the state dependent upon its subsidies, safety nets, regulatory protections and legal privileges.
 Consequently, they have gotten far larger, riskier and dangerous to society than could ever happen in an honest, disciplined market.”

 Understanding that the system is yet again set up for another round of “too big to fail” exposure is the best way to recognize a market under distress.

-It’s high time for our political leaders to act, our major media outlets to speak honestly and our banks to be less complex, inflated and risk oriented.
+It’s high time for our political leaders to act, our major media outlets to speak honestly and our banks to be less complex risk oriented.